 - Submit Application

-The IDA Youth Workforce Program was specifically designed to provide life skills, dyslexia resilience and career development content and training in a digital format that students can take independently on a set schedule.
+The IDA Youth Workforce Program (YWP) was specifically designed to provide life skills, dyslexia resilience and career development content and training in a digital format that students can take independently on a set schedule.
 Students completing the training will receive a certificate of completion.